-If the transmitter status LED doesn't light green, check the polarity of the batteries.
-If you see any other flashing signal from the LED, refer to the chart on page 40 to identify the code.
+If the power indicator doesn't light green, check the polarity of the batteries.
+Check rechargeable batteries for a full charge.
+If you see any other flashing signal from the LED, refer to the chart on page 36 to identify the code.